The most popular used wedges have lofts between 50-60 degrees. Most are sold in 52, 56 and 60 degrees.

 The 58 will be easier to spin on the green and have less roll than a 52.

-A 60 degree is a much higher lofted club than a 52 with its eight degrees of difference.
+The difference between 52 and 60 degree wedge is that a 60 degree is a much higher lofted club with eight degrees of difference

 If you’re hitting a shot or chipping and think you need to clear a tree or have to land the ball with little green to work with, then a 60 is a much better club to hit.

-If you have a lot of green to work with and have trouble making contact with higher lofted wedges then reach for the 52.
+When to use a 52 degree wedge?
+If you have a lot of green to work with and have trouble making contact with higher lofted wedges, then it’s time to reach for the 52.
 Many golfers have trouble either thinning or cutting too far underneath the ball when chipping with a lob wedge.

 Lob wedges usually require a lot more practice to master rather than gap wedges.